 If Player 1 has 3♠8♠ and Player 2 has A♦9♠ on a board of A♠Q♠10♥7♠2♠, then Player 2 wins with a flush containing the 9♠, which is ahead of Player 1’s 8♠.

 A full house consists of three of a kind plus a pair.
-The hand above is called “aces full of sevens” because the player has three aces and two sevens.
+The hand above is called “kings full of tens” because the player has three kings and two tens.

 In poker jargon, a full house is also known as a “boat”.